cse5345-fall-2016/similar/README.md

-# Well Done!
+# Cool!

-Time to start coding.

-We need to sanitize our input text.
-It needs to be all lower case, and we need to replace everything that isn't a letter ("a" to "z") with a space.
+Now we need to split the string into a list of words.

-Write the function `Similar.Ngrams.normalize/1` that does this.
-(I've saved you a little time by creating the file similar/lib/ngrams.ex.)
+Write the function `Similar.Ngrams.as_wprd_list/1` that does this.

-The function String.replace might come in useful for part of this.
+The function String.split is your friend.

 You'll know you're done when the tests pass.